Role Exchange: Details and backstory

 Marina Abramović was born in 1946 in Belgrade, Yugoslavia and resided there until moving to Amsterdam in 1975.
 Upon arriving and seeing prostitutes standing in windows, she considered this to be the lowest one could be in life.
 She was afraid of the idea of being a prostitute and wanted to confront it in order to liberate herself and understand where the fear comes from.

 Abramović befriended a prostitute who agreed to participate in the performative artwork on the condition that she remain anonymous, and therefore, has been referred to as Suze.
 Abramović looked for a prostitute with ten years professional experience since she had ten years of experience as an artist herself.
 The two women exchanged roles for four hours and Abramović was instructed by Suze to never go below her price because it would ruin her business.
-Each women took responsibility for the experience that the role exchange brought with it and the pair split the $300 artist's fee from the De Appel Museum that Abramović was to receive for attending the exhibit.
+Each woman took responsibility for the experience that the role exchange brought with it and the pair split the $300 artist's fee from the De Appel Museum that Abramović was to receive for attending the exhibit.

 The two women performed their unique duties acting as each other in "a complex game of commercial and aesthetic exchange."
 They were each inside an enclosed space which was visible to the street and anyone passing by could gain access to the spaces.